 |Internship||It's free to apply||It's hard to get your foot in the door|

 Eric recommends studying/practicing technical interview questions for any mid-to-large-sized company.
 Most of them will ask you highly technical coding questions.

 Almost every major tech company in the USA hires Canadians and will sponsor you for a visa.
 US companies tend to pay significantly more and provides great opportunities.
-Eric highly suggests trying to land an internship in the Bay Area or New York.

 You'll need to obtain a J-1 visa to intern in the United States.

 A common misconception is that you can get a visa yourself - this is not true.
 You need a company who is willing to sponsor your visa to work in the United States.
 Once you find this company they will do most of the work for you, you'll just have to submit some documents/forms.
 Don't stress about this step.